robertklep/nefit-easy-core/README.md

 ### Installation

-_This library requires Node.js 6.0.0 or later!_
+This library requires Node.js 4.0.0 or later.

 #### Install it as a Node module